KiearaBlackwood/Music-Discovery/README.md

 ## Notes

-One of the main challenges that I had was managing the layout of the events and getting the server up and running.
+One of the main challenges that I had was managing the layout of the events using Picocss and getting the server up and running.
 ## License

 Copyright [2026] [Kieara Blackwood]